apprenticeharper/DeDRM_tools/DeDRM_calibre_plugin/DeDRM_plugin_ReadMe.txt

-DeDRM_plugin.zip
+﻿DeDRM_plugin.zip
 ================

 This calibre plugin replaces all previous DRM removal plugins.
-When you install this plugin, the older separate plugins should be removed.
+Before you install this plugin, you should uninstall any older individual DRM removal plugins, e.g. K4MobiDeDRM.

-This plugin will remove the DRM from Amazon Kindle ebooks (Mobi, KF8, Topaz and Print Replica), Mobipocket, Adobe Digital Edition ePubs (including Sony and Kobo ePubs), Barnes and Noble ePubs, Adobe Digital Edition PDFs, and Fictionwise eReader ebooks.
+This plugin will remove the DRM from Amazon Kindle ebooks (Mobi, KF8, Topaz and Print Replica), Mobipocket, Adobe Digital Edition ePubs (including Sony and Kobo ePubs), Barnes and Noble (nook) ePubs, Adobe Digital Edition PDFs, and Fictionwise eReader ebooks.

 Installation
 ------------
-Do NOT select "Get plugins to enhance calibre" as this is reserved for 'official' calibre plugins, instead select "Change calibre behavior" to go to Calibre's Preferences page.
+From the Preferences menu, do NOT select "Get plugins to enhance calibre" as this is reserved for 'official' calibre plugins.
+Instead select "Change calibre behavior" to go to Calibre's Preferences page.
 Under "Advanced" click on the Plugins button.
 Use the "Load plugin from file" button to select the plugin's zip file (DeDRM_plugin.zip) and click the "Add" button.
 Click "Yes" in the the "Are you sure?" dialog.
 Click OK in the "Success" dialog.

 Customization
 -------------
-The keys for ebooks downloaded using Kindle for Mac/PC and Adobe Digital Editions are automatically generated and saved when needed.
-If all your DRMed ebooks can be opened and read in Kindle for Mac/PC or Adobe Digital Editions on the same computer on which you are running calibre, you do not need to do any configuration of this plugin.
-(On Linux, Kindle for PC and Adobe Digital Editions along with Python and PyCrypto need to be installed under Wine for this to work, see the Linux section at the end.)
+The keys for ebooks downloaded using Kindle for Mac/PC, Adobe Digital Editions and NOOK Study are automatically generated and saved when needed.
+If all your DRMed ebooks can be downloaded and read in Kindle for Mac/PC, Adobe Digital Editions or NOOK Study on the same computer and user account on which you are running calibre, you do not need to do add any customisation data to this plugin.
+(Linux users should see the Linux section at the end of this ReadMe.)

 If you have books from other sources (e.g. from an eInk Kindle), highlight the plugin (DeDRM under the "File type plugins" category) and click the "Customize Plugin" button.